Sharda University Admissions 2025

 Solution: The Right to Education Act (2009) guarantees free and compulsory education for all children between the ages of 6 and 14 years, making it a fundamental right under Article 21A of the Indian Constitution.

-16. Following are the sources of electricity generation in India.
-Arrange them in correct sequence on the basis
+15. The following are the sources of electricity generation in India.
+Arrange them in the correct sequence on the basis

 of total power generation capacity (higher to lower) :